 Here you need to provide the medium to carry the debugging packets (serial line or an IP network using TCP or UDP).
 See gdb documentation for more details on connecting to a remote target.

 GDB that runs on the host needs access to debug information for the executable running on the target.
 For this, it requires the symbol file on host to be a non-stripped copy of the executable on the target.
 However, leaving this field empty may also work well, as recent versions of GDB can transfer symbols from GDB server automatically.

 In this field, specify the local directory that contains the symbol file and the copies of target libraries in corresponding subdirectories.

-Use this pane to provide paths on target machine (the Remote column) to be mapped to local paths on host (the Local column).
+Use this pane to provide paths on the target machine (the Remote column) to be mapped to local paths on host (the Local column).

-Launching the remote GDB debug session
+Launch a remote debug session

 First, launch your application on the remote target under gdbserver.
 For this, you can use the built-in SSH terminal (run with the appropriate credentials):